 Skip the potatoes in a pan with a drizzle of extra virgin olive oil, Salt, Pepper adding when needed little stock, so that rosolino and cook remaining soft.
 If you cut quite small it will take few minutes.
 Put them aside.

-In the same Pan, Sauté the garlic in a little olive oil, then add heat artichokes.
+In the same Pan, brown the garlic in a little extra virgin olive oil, then add heat artichokes.
 Season with salt, pepper, Sauté for a minute.
 Deglaze with white wine.
 Evaporate the wine and, skipping the artichokes over high heat, Add the finely chopped parsley.
 The artichokes, thinly sliced, they will remain crunchy, then two minutes of cooking will be more than enough.
 Add the potatoes and set aside.

 Serve the pasta with artichokes and potatoes, Sprinkle the dish with the chopped toasted almonds and a generous amount of grated bottarga.
 Bon appétit!